The History of Grindstone

 Dec 2, 2014

-Danielle and Sasha begin the steps of working towards becoming a registered charity and lawyers form the Trust Deed.
+Danielle and Sasha began the steps of working towards becoming a registered charity and lawyers formed the Trust Deed.

 Dec 21, 2014